Auto Chess Accessibility Report

 If you want to play Auto Chess, but it doesn't offer the Reading accessibility features you require, these similar games extend the Reading accessibility:

-Auto Chess has 6 accessibility features for Controls which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
+We've documented 6 accessibility features for Controls in Auto Chess which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 Mouse And Keyboard